streamr-dev/examples/Tutorials/mqtt/README.md

 # Bridging data into the Streamr Network using the Broker node MQTT interface
+In this tutorial you will publish data into the Streamr Network using the MQTT interface of a Streamr Network Broker node.

 ## 1. Setup your Broker node.
 This tutorial is applicable for MacOS/Linux environments.
 Windows environments may require minor adjustments (file locations, etc).
 For more in depth information on installing a Broker node, see the [installing a Broker node docs](https://streamr.network/docs/streamr-network/installing-broker-node).